Reception

 Theory and Communication Theory

-Numerous books and essays have already been produced about the reception of Sartre’s work and thought.
-Most of them follow the classical scheme of historiography: Sartre wrote a text that is confronted with a certain reaction from critics, fellow writers and philosophers, or governmental authorities.
-However, this method is unsatisfactory, especially when we apply Sartre’s own standards.
+Numerous books and essays have already been published on the reception of Sartre’s work and thought.
+Most of them follow the classical scheme of historiography: Sartre wrote a text that is confronted with reactions of critics such as fellow writers and philosophers, or governmental authorities.
+However, this method is unsatisfactory, especially when Sartre’s own standards are applied.

 Sartre conceived author and reader as creators of a work on a par in Qu’est-ce que la literature?
 Sartre thus largely anticipated Hans Robert Jauss’s highly influential reception esthetics[1].
 For both, the process of creating a literary oeuvre ends only with its reading by the readers.[2]
 According to Jauss, referring to Hans-Georg Gadamer's Truth and Method, it is the readers who ultimately decide the fate of a book.
-Jauss brought into the discussion an aspect the classical historical method of reception theory has mostly overlooked: the importance of the reader for the outcome of the reception process.
-While Jauss focused very much on the reader, Sartre treated author and reader on a par.
+Jauss brought to the discussion an aspect the classical historical method of reception theory has mostly overlooked: the importance of the reader for the outcome of the reception process.
+While Jauss focused almost exclusively on the reader, Sartre treated author and reader on a par.
 To understand the reception of a work, we must understand both the author and the reader.
-And understanding, according to Sartre’s own regressive-progressive method, means that we must understand the author’s and the readers’ fundamental choices, as a function of the situations in which author and readers find themselves.
-Sartre’s approach requires both a psychological and a sociological understanding of the reception process.
+And understanding, according to Sartre’s own regressive-progressive method, means that we must understand fundamental choices of the author and the readers as a function of the situations in which author and readers find themselves.

 In the last nearly forty years, the studies of the reception of Sartre’s work and thought have seen several innovative approaches based on sociology.
-Drawing on Pierre Bourdieu’s sociology, Anna Boschetti’s book Sartre et “Les Temps Modernes”[3] describes Sartre’s habitus, the position of Les Temps Modernes amongst the other philosophical journals, and the field in which Sartre operated and in which Simone de Beauvoir and Maurice Merleau-Ponty were important players.
+Drawing on Pierre Bourdieu’s sociology, Anna Boschetti’s book Sartre et “Les Temps Modernes”[3] describes Sartre’s habitus, the position of Les Temps Modernes among other journals, and the field in which Sartre operated with Simone de Beauvoir and Maurice Merleau-Ponty as important players.

 Other sociological approaches have been developed by Randall Collins and Patrick Baert.
 In his book of more than a thousand pages, The Sociology of Philosophies[4], Collins focuses primarily on personal networks such as acquaintances and master–pupil ties.
 In the case of Sartre, he emphasizes the importance of his old friends from the ENS time, new friends like Camus, and, more interestingly, philosophers living in France who had at least a certain background in Germany such, as Bernard Groethuysen, Emanuel Levinas, Alexandre Koyré, and Alexandre Kojève.